 This decision was not made lightly.
-We consulted with our leadership, Summer Scholar Alumni, and other campus programs before finalizing our decision.
+We consulted with our leadership, Summer Scholars Alumni, and other campus programs before finalizing our decision.
 The Summer Scholars Program has earned a reputation of excellence for its commitment to the intellectual development of its students since its inception in 1991.
-For many of us, the 2020 year will be forever ingrained in our memory for many different reasons.
-For us, 2020 will be the year of social distancing; the year we didn’t have a 2020 cohort.
-“Once a Scholar, ALWAYS a scholar” is a statement Summer Scholar Alumni embrace and it pains us to know that we will not be able to welcome 2020 Summer Scholars participants into this rich legacy this year.
-Nonetheless, as we look forward, we are hopeful and excited to celebrate thirty years on our beautiful campus in 2021.
+“Once a Scholar, ALWAYS a scholar” is a statement Summer Scholars Alumni embrace and it pains us to know that we will not be able to welcome a 2021 class of Summer Scholars participants into this rich legacy.

 Ashley Granger, LCSW-BACS